AhmedAtt/node-postgres-multitenant/README.md

 ## Description

-A POC of a multitenant BE architecture using Node.js and Postgres
+A POC of a multitenant BE architecture using Node.js and Postgres.

+This doesn't offer full separation of data between tenants, which is recommended to avoid leakage of data between tenants, this is a starting point to understand how to create a B2B SAAS, having different companies, with users assigned to each company, while being able to register/sign in and access the company dashboard.